13 Gluten-Free Beers That Really Do Taste Great

 Lakefront Brewery New Grist

-America’s first gluten-free drink legally allowed to be called “beer,” New Grist is a simple, pilsner-style brew that avoids the detested grainy taste of many sorghum beers.
+America’s first gluten-free drink legally allowed to be called “beer,” New Grist from Milwaukee's Lakefront Brewery is a simple, pilsner-style brew that avoids the detested grainy taste of many sorghum beers.
 With a flavor similar to Ipswich's Saison, the New Grist is crisp and refreshing, with hints of green apple—but still more beer than cider (so don’t worry, cider-hating celiacs).
 (Check out these 6 Common Gluten-Free Myths.)

 Harvester Brewing IPA

-This Oregon-based brewery take locally-grown chestnuts, fruits, and hops to create an array of celiac-friendly brews, including a citrusy Pale Ale, chocolaty Dark Ale, and their renowned India Pale Ales.
+Oregon-based Harvester Brewing takes locally-grown chestnuts, fruits, and hops to create an array of gluten-free beers, including a citrusy Pale Ale, chocolaty Dark Ale, and their renowned India Pale Ales.
 They have five different kinds of IPAs, all of which have different subtleties—like pine or roasted buckwheat—but bring an intense level of hopiness most gluten-free beers don’t quite reach.

 Brunehaut Bio Blonde

-This Belgian brew has a citrusy aroma and taste, including hints of lemon, orange zest, apricot, pear, apple, pepper, and a nice yeasty earthiness.
+Brunehaut's Bio Blonde is a Belgian brew with a citrusy aroma and taste, including hints of lemon, orange zest, apricot, pear, apple, pepper, and a nice yeasty earthiness.
 Using only organic and vegan ingredients, it's a delicious choice, but maybe only for the gluten-sensitive: Even though it measures at the same “less than five parts per million” of gluten that non-barley beers do, it’s regulated by a different government agency in the U.S. and can’t use the “gluten-free” tag.
 But with such low numbers, anyone who can handle the chance of potential gluten will be glad they reached for this cold one.
 (What's not normally vegan in beer?
 Find out in 5 Surprising Drinks That Aren’t Vegan.)

 Anheuser-Busch may not be our first choice for regular beer (sorry Michelob, Budweiser, and Rolling Rock), but they did well with their gluten-free variety.
 RedBridge is a sorghum-based lager that would fit in great at any bar, and delivers a nice fruity, hoppy, grain-infused flavor.

 If a brewery stays in business making only one beer, you better believe it tastes good.
-The brain child of two celiac beer nerds, Bard’s Gold is an American lager that tastes light and goes down smooth.
+The brainchild of two celiac beer nerds, Bard’s Gold is an American lager that tastes light and goes down smooth—and is guaranteed to be 100-percent gluten-free.
 With a nice crisp finish, most reviewers agree that it’s one of the most authentic-tasting gluten-free brews out there.